ehmatthes/pcc_2e/beyond_pcc/finding_employment/building_portfolio.md

 ### Write an informative readme

   Your readme file is an overview of your project.
-It should tell peoplpe what the project does, and how to run your project locally.
+It should tell people what the project does, and how to run your project locally.
+It should include a description of how to install the required libraries in an isolated environment on a developer's local sytem.
+If your project is deployed somewhere, make sure you provide a link to the deployed version of your projects.

   Writing a good readme shows potential employers how well you can document your own development work, and how you might communicate with co-workers, customers, and the general public.

-  If your project is deployed somewhere, make sure you provide a link to the deployed version of your projects.

 ### Include meaningful tests